capjamesg/awesome-clip-projects/README.md

-# Awesome CLIP
+# Awesome CLIP Projects

 ## 👋 Hello

-OpenAI's [CLIP](https://github.com/openai/CLIP) model is arguably one of the most influential models in computer vision, having use cases in everything from building image search engines to content moderation.
+OpenAI's [CLIP](https://github.com/openai/CLIP) ([paper](https://openai.com/research/clip)) model is arguably one of the most influential models in computer vision, having use cases in everything from building image search engines to content moderation.

 This repository lists projects built with CLIP.